 - Gingival hyperplasia (gum enlargement), especially if the child is prescribed antiepileptic medications for seizures such as phenytoin, calcium channel blockers, or cyclosporin A

 - Gum redness and swelling (a sign of gingivitis, also known as gum disease)

 - Periodontal disease (gum infection)

-- Trauma to the head and face (which is more common in children with seizures, developmental delays, poor muscle coordination, or abnormal protective reflexes), which can damage oral structures
+- Trauma to the head and face: This is more common in children with seizures, developmental delays, poor muscle coordination, or abnormal protective reflexes, and can damage oral structures.

 - Bruxism (teeth grinding, especially during sleep or in times of stress)